In this tutorial, I will explain how you can connect ManyChat to DialogFlow and use Google’s AI in your ManyChat chatbot.

-First, we will start by copying the code from Github.
-This code was originally made by GAN Media, and this code is practically the integration between ManyChat and Dialogflow.
+First, we will start by copying the code from Github. this code is originally made by Daian Gan, and this code is practically the integration between ManyChat and Dialogflow.

 So head over to your Github account and click on “New” next to “Repositories”:

 By the way, “Repository” is just a fancy name for “folder” 😉